gablg1/http-sucks-chat/README.md

 provide some abstraction for the server and client, which is shared between protocols. `ChatServer` uses `ChatDB` for interaction with an underlying instance of MongoDB.

+Each protocol implements a subclass of ChatServer and a subclass of ChatClient.
+Therefore we have classes RDTPServer, RESTServer, RDTPClient and RESTClient.
+They implement methods that will call the operations defined by ChatServer or ChatClient.
+The calls in ChatServer will depend mostly on ChatDB, the database instance which currently is implemented with Mongo.
+The calls in ChatClient will mostly rely on Python's cmd.Cmd library.

+In REST, the Requests and Flask libraries are used for communication through HTTP.
+The usages are documented in RESTServer.